 Build a cardboard panel cooker using a box cutter, foil and tape or liquid adhesive; a handsaw for wooden sides, hacksaw if metal; and tools to affix the hinged lid.
 You can design a panel cooker so it can fold in on itself, making it portable and easy to store.

 A box solar cooker is a simple design using a cardboard box with the interior sides covered in a reflective surface like foil or Mylar, and a hinged mirrored lid that can be adjusted to catch the sun’s rays.
 For a more durable unit, construct the box out of wood or other material.
 Refinements include higher-quality reflective materials and hinges.

-Build a cardboard model using a box cutter, foil and tape or liquid adhesive; a wood one requires a handsaw, drill, pliers, screwdriver and screws.
+Build a cardboard model using a box cutter, foil, and tape or liquid adhesive; a wood one requires a handsaw, drill, pliers, screwdriver and screws.
 Add gaskets and/or sealant to waterproof.
-Box solar cookers are commonly small — 2′ cube, although size can be increased to accommodate more than one cooking pot — but even a larger one is easy to transport and stow.
+Box solar cookers are commonly a small 2 foot cube, although size can be increased to accommodate more than one cooking pot.
+A larger one is easy to transport and stow.

 DIY Tube Solar Cooker

 A tube solar cooker is similar in design to your outdoor grill — if your grill lid and interior had mirrored surfaces.
 But the primary element of a tube cooker is an evacuated glass tube, which is actually two tubes of blown glass inside one another, with the air entirely removed from the space between the tubes.
 Food is cut up and placed on a tray that fits inside the length of the tube.

 With the sun’s rays concentrated on the tube, the food cooks thoroughly and relatively quickly within the tube’s chamber.
 Tube cookers can generate up to 500 degrees Fahrenheit, so cook foods faster than box or panel models, but less than a parabolic cooker.